-Undergraduate Minor in Security Studies
+Undergraduate Program in Security Studies

-What is the Undergraduate Minor in Security Studies?
+What is Security Studies?
 It is an interdisciplinary undergraduate program, hosted by the Thomas Harriot College of Arts and Sciences.
 It combines courses from the disciplines of Political Science, Sociology, History and Geography with courses from other colleges: the College of Human Ecology (Criminal Justice); College of Health and Human Performance (Environmental Health); and the College of Technology and Computer Science (Emergency Planning and Information Security).

 Within the core courses, students must take SECS 1000 Introduction to Security Studies, which is currently offered in Fall semesters.
 During their senior year, students must also take SECS 4000 Senior Seminar in Security Studies, which is offered in the Spring.
 Therefore, students considering a minor in security studies, must have at least two academic years remaining at ECU, in order to be able to complete the course of study.